An App for People Who Learn Hard Things

 worth knowing

-Every feature in DaCosta Thinklab exists to serve one goal: knowledge you can actually use.
+Every feature in DaCosta Thinklab exists to serve one goal: knowledge you can actually use when it matters.

 01